geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 - **[Kernelization](#geohot-001749)**: Part 5 splits into kernels using similar logic to the old system but with improved debugging through tag numbering instead of graph rewrite maps.

-- **[Bug Status](#geohot-003614)**: Several known issues exist including problems with disk tensor, JIT, webGPU (ULONG support), and image dtype compatibility.
+- **[Bug Status](#geohot-003614)**: Several known issues exist including problems with disk tensor, JIT, WebGPU (ULONG support), and image dtype compatibility.
 These need to be addressed by specific team members.

 - **[Symbolic Handling](#geohot-004724)**: Need to move reshape/expand/pad/shrink arguments from uops in args to proper graph sources for better symbolic handling and deduplication.